Dre Campbell Farm

 Another way to avoid damage from these pests is to cover any open pools, hot tubs, or bird baths on your property.

 Cicadas may accidentally land on standing water.
-Afterward, they will be unable to get out because their wings are now wet.
+Afterward, they cannot get out because their wings are now wet.

 Therefore, cover up your pools and hot tubs.
-Keep the covers on for the duration of the cicada season in your area.
+Keep the covers on for the cicada season in your area.

 7. Neem Oil

-Neem oil is a natural insecticide that may very well kill cicadas.
-This remedy works to kill or repel many pests on plants and around the home, so do not hesitate to give it a try.
+Neem oil is a natural insecticide that may kill cicadas.
+This remedy also kills or repels many pests on plants and around the home, so do not hesitate to try it.

-To use neem oil on cicadas, you’ll need to spray it directly on the insects.
+To use neem oil on cicadas, you will need to spray it directly on the insects.

-Make a homemade cicada spray by mixing 2 tablespoons of pure, cold-pressed neem oil with a gallon of water in a spray bottle.
-Also, add a bit of dish soap.
+Make a homemade cicada spray by mixing two tablespoons of pure, cold-pressed neem oil with a gallon of water in a spray bottle.
+Add a bit of dish soap.
 Shake well to combine.

 Finally, spray the neem oil mixture directly on the cicadas when you see them.
 Aim for complete coverage, drenching the insects.